- Home

 Step 1 – Log In to ACE Portal

 Go to ace.cbp.dhs.gov and sign in with your importer credentials.
 Clear your browser cache if your session has expired.
+If you encounter a login error, see ACE Portal Setup Guide for troubleshooting.

 Step 2 – Find the CAPE Tab